 Not every organization can build a super cool office space from scratch like Google or Facebook did; in fact, almost no one can.
 But the thing is – you don’t really have to.
 According to Elliot Felix, founder of Brightspot – a strategy firm that helps organizations rethink their space – changing a company’s culture and employee satisfaction happens with small tweaks, not big, dramatic transformations.
 In Felix’s opinion, fancy leather couches and gaming rooms are just window dressing and not the real substance of cultural change in an office.
 When it comes down to it, great design is simply about solving problems.
 So redesigning a space must begin with conversations with employees to better understand their needs, their productivity and how they feel about their time at the office.
 “We’re never just talking about space.
 We’re talking about culture, etiquette, and rituals.
 What a lot of people forget is that we imbue space with our values.”
 Felix tells.
 The simple things you can do almost anytime, for example, noticing where employees have their liveliest conversations and setting up seating in that area to encourage them to linger; or designating rooms as a quiet space for introverts to get away from the crowds.
 These are minimal costs that could have an immense impact on your organization culture and overall productivity.

 Does your company have open working hours?
 If not, what would be the negative consequences of letting your employees come and go as they please, as long as everyone works the same amount of time daily?
 Are they greater than the positive effects of such a privilege?
 Think about this – many people have a life routine that doesn’t allow much productivity at 8 or 9 AM.
 We know it’s risky, but luckily technology has advanced enough to allow you to do it with ease.
 With the help of any good time-tracking software, you can be confident about their activities, while ensuring greater employee satisfaction since they won’t be getting stressed about things like being 30 minutes late.
+You can even track remote employees activities with remote employee monitoring software.
 If you’re leading a small or medium enterprise, perhaps you should talk to your people about what would be an ideal working time and adjust to it, instead of making them adjust to you.